 Click Lock Device.

 The XenMobile Server Lost Mode device property puts an iOS device in Lost Mode.
-Unlike Apple Managed Lost Mode, XenMobile Server Lost Mode doesn’t require a user to perform either of the following actions to enable locating their device: Configure the Find My iPhone/iPad setting or enable the Location Services for Citrix Secure Hub.
+Unlike Apple Managed Lost Mode, XenMobile Server Lost Mode doesn’t require a user to do either of the following actions to enable locating their device: Configure the Find My iPhone/iPad setting or enable the Location Services for Citrix Secure Hub.

 In XenMobile Server Lost Mode, only XenMobile Server can unlock the device.
 (In contrast, if you use the XenMobile Server device lock feature, users can unlock the device directly by using a PIN code that you provide.